 I’m a Registered Psychologist with a PhD in Counselling Psychology from the University of Alberta.
 I’m a member in good standing with the College of Psychologists of British Columbia (CPBC #2261).
-I’m also a retired member of the College of Alberta Psychologists.
+I’m a retired member of the College of Alberta Psychologists.
 I specialize in anxiety disorders, depression, trauma, and post-traumatic stress disorder (PTSD) and work exclusively with young adults and adults.
 Currently, my practice focuses on first responders, the military, and veterans.

-I’ve provided psychological counselling services for fourteen years in a variety of settings in British Columbia and Alberta, including elementary and middle schools, post-secondary counselling centres, psychiatric hospitals, the Workers’ Compensation Board (Alberta), WorkSafeBC, occupational rehabilitation settings, and numerous community mental health agencies.
+I’ve provided psychological counselling services for fifteen years in a variety of settings in British Columbia and Alberta, including elementary and middle schools, post-secondary counselling centres, psychiatric hospitals, the Workers’ Compensation Board (Alberta), WorkSafeBC, occupational rehabilitation settings, and numerous community mental health agencies.
 I’ve worked extensively with adolescents and adults from a variety of ethnic and cultural backgrounds, including clients from non-majority populations (e.g., immigrants, refugees, individuals with disabilities, LGBTQ, etc.).
 As a psychologist who is also survivor of war, I empower others from a place of authenticity.
 I know firsthand the importance of compassion and awareness when healing from trauma which I bring to my work with public safety personnel, members of the Canadian Forces, veterans, and civilians.

 Teaching has been a key part of my professional identity for a number of years.
 I have delivered talks and workshops for non-profit agencies, schools, and private sector businesses on topics such as trauma and post-traumatic stress, clinical hypnosis, diversity in the workplace, providing meaningful career counselling for immigrant professionals, communication skills, and anxiety and stress management.
 I taught relaxation and education classes for four years for two vocational rehabilitation companies.
 During that time, I worked primarily with the Canadian Forces, RCMP, BC Emergency Health Services, and civilians who were on a medical leave from work and experiencing emotional difficulties such as depression, anxiety, effects of trauma, work-related stressors, and/or family related stressors.
 From 2014-2020, I was part of the teaching Faculty with the Canadian Society of Clinical Hypnosis, a non-profit organization dedicated to teaching health care professionals clinical hypnosis skills and energy psychotherapy at member meetings and workshops.